VLP: A Survey on Vision-Language Pre-training: Pre-training Objectives

 \subsection{Word-Region Alignment}

-Word-Region Alignment (WRA) is an unsupervised pre-training objective to align vision regions (vision patches) and words.
+Word-Region Alignment (WRA)~\cite{chen2020uniter} is an unsupervised pre-training objective to align vision regions (vision patches) and words.
 VLP models utilize Optimal Transport to learn the alignment between vision and language.
 Empirically, VLP models use the IPOT algorithm to approximate the OT distance since the exact minimization is computationally intractable.
 After solving minimization, the OT distance serves as the WRA loss to train VLP models.
+The formal definition is as follows: